 Providing these requirements are met, it officially becomes an Electrically Assisted Pedal Cycle (EAPCs).
 This gives it special status, so it is not treated as a motor vehicle.
 Therefore, it is exempt from the road traffic acts that require insurance, helmets, tax and registration.

 EAPCs are allowed on the roads and in cycle lanes (but not on pavements) and can be ridden by anyone aged 14 and over.
 As with bicycles, proficiency training and bike helmet use are recommended on safety grounds but are not mandatory.
-This is a light touch legal framework and e-bikes are essentially treated the same as bicycles.
-Which makes sense – they are in fact the same as a normal bike, only the pedal power is enhanced by battery output within strict limits.
+This is a light-touch legal framework and e-bikes are essentially treated the same as bicycles.
+This makes sense – they are in fact the same as a normal bike, only the pedal power is enhanced by battery output within strict limits.

 A small e-battery is better seen as a way of encouraging those who might otherwise be daunted by the prospect of cycling, to venture forth onto the streets.
 This is especially so during the pandemic lockdown when alternative means of transport are even less appealing and the roads are quieter than normal.
 An e-bike will smooth the hills and extend the range of the average cyclist so that commuting to work becomes an achievable target – at least for many, a realistic alternative to the tube, bus or car.

 There is no evidence that e-bikes are more likely to be involved in accidents – injuring the rider or anyone else – than normal bikes, so if they get more people on two wheels rather than four it is hard to fault a bike that gives a bit more oompf for those who want it.

 An e-scooter is a slightly different animal.
 The law treats the e-scooter very differently, at least at present.